Genre: Versus fighting

 Limitations: Boxing, wrestling, and other games that may have a versus fighting structure but that deal with a sports branch should not be included in this group.

-Front cover for Garou: Mark of the Wolves
+Front cover for The King of Fighters: Evolution

 Front cover for Fatal Fury: Wild Ambition